When you are preparing your winter bedroom, there are several things that you can do to make it your cozy oasis away from the cold winds.

 Tip # 5: Adding More Warmth in Your Winter Bedroom

 Reupholster a divan or a love-seat in your bedroom in a thicker, more luxurious fabric such as micro suede or corduroy.
 These accents help to warm up your room.
+You can even add-in a gas heater for home if you feel too sensitive to the weather.
 It’s always nice to have a great smelling candle in your winter bedroom scents to bring a touch of the holidays to your boudoir.
 Cinnamon and spice are some of the favorites for winter candles.

 Tip # 6: Make it Smell Lovely

 When you change items in your bedroom to accommodate winter, they have most likely been in storage since last year.
 As you add warmer bedding and curtains that have been stored, spray them with fabric refresher so that they have a clean and light scent.
 It’s also easier to sleep if your bedding and surroundings smell lovely.